owulveryck/blog/content/post/choreography.md

 We have a complete suite of tools that allows to describe the application and architecture base on its functions and it is possible to generate and executes all the commands a computer **must** do to get things done.

-Why do we neeed more?
+Why do we need more?
 Because now systems are so complex that we could not rely anymore on IT infrastructure to do exactly what we told it to.
-Mark Burgess, considered by a lot of people as a visionnay, wrote a book entitled:
+Mark Burgess, considered by a lot of people as a visionary, wrote a book entitled:
 [In Search of Certainty: The science of our information infrastructure](http://www.amazon.com/In-Search-Certainty-information-infrastructure/dp/1492389161)

 Julian Dunn told about it in its speech, and I've started reading IT.